Using influencer marketing to grow your online business

 Once you’ve found an influencer you want to work with, you’ll need to reach out.
 Some businesses send products to influencers without first making any sort of arrangement, but that doesn’t guarantee you’ll get a review or any content.
 So, it’s a bit of a gamble.

 If the influencer has an email connected to their social media page, send an email.
 Let them know about you and your brand, what you’re looking for in a campaign, and why you’d like to work with them.

-If they don’t have an email address on their page, there’s no shame in sliding into their DM’s.
+If they don’t have an email address on their page, there’s no shame in sending them a direct message.
 Remember that if they aren’t following you, there’s a chance your message will be filed into a message request folder.
 So, make the first few words of your message stand out, as the message preview will determine whether they open or ignore your message.

 Once you’ve started a conversation with an influencer, it’s time to get down to business.
 If you’re paying them, find out their rate or offer one of your own.
 Do research to find out what the going rate is in your industry or for an influencer of their size.
 Make it clear what your goals are for the campaign.
 It’s important to start off on a good foot and on the same page.
 Are you going to be re-posting their content?
 Where are they going to share their content?
 It’s important to know these things to avoid miscommunications that lead to a failed campaign.

 Once the influencer has the information and products that they need, let them get to work.
 It’s their job to create quality content.
 So, give them the time and space to do that.
 Don’t give them a script or overly-structured guidelines.
 Their followers will be able to see through the façade, and the campaign won’t feel as authentic or be as effective.
 Be supportive as needed, but not bossy.
 No one likes to be micromanaged.